Creating an Inclusive and Accessible Playground

 Play surfacing is an integral part of safety, and is the difference between injury and safety.
 No matter the age of the children using your surface, you should always ensure that the ground meets safety standards and minimises the risk of injury.
 By considering the age of the playground user and what kind of equipment or games will be used or played, this should clarify what surfacing will be the most appropriate.

-For example, young primary-school aged children may benefit more from a wet pour surface, due to its impact absorbency qualities and ability to be customised in appealing bright colours.
+For example, young primary-school aged children may benefit more from a wet pour surface,.
+This is because of its impact absorbency qualities, customisability, and bright colours.
 Meanwhile, a child approaching the end of secondary school might appreciate an artificial grass tennis court, providing them with a slip resistant and water permeable surface to hone their sports skills.

-We hope this article has given you some inspiration into the many factors that influence the process of creating an accessible playground for all ages.
-Of course, if you need any more ideas, the team here at PlaySmart are all ears and can’t wait to help you build a stunning playground – just fill out the contact form below:
+We hope this article has given you some inspiration into how to create an accessible playground for all ages.
+Are you still looking for more ideas?
+The team here at PlaySmart are all ears and can’t wait to help you build a stunning playground.
+Just fill out the contact form below:

 Leave a Reply